 Though highly commendable from a military perspective, the human cost of unrestricted submarine warfare was often horrific, and Bowfin's crew would only discover the full extent long after the war.
-On 22 August, 1944, Bowfin attacked a convoy in the Philippine Sea and sank several ships, including an unmarked freighter named the Tsushima Maru.
-The freighter's cargo, unfortunately, was over 1,500 civilians evacuated from Okinawa--more than half of them schoolchildren.
+On 22 August 1944, Bowfin attacked a convoy in the Philippine Sea and sank several ships, including an unmarked freighter named the Tsushima Maru.
+Unknown to the crew of the submarine, the freighter's cargo at that time was over 1,500 civilians evacuated from Okinawa, and more than half of these people were schoolchildren.
 1,482 civilians perished when the Tsushima Maru went down, roughly equivalent to the death toll of the Titanic.
 Of the 834 children aboard, only 59 survived.
 Originally kept secret by the Japanese government, the news was released after the war.
-Bowfin's crew was only to find out the deadly price of their attack on the unmarked vessel twenty years after the fact.
+Many of the crew of the Bowfin's learned the consequences of their actions in sinking the unmarked vessel twenty years after the war.
 Today, a museum in Naha, Okinawa commemorates the lives lost and features photographs of many of the children who were killed.

 USS Bowfin returned home at war's end with a Presidential Unit Citation (earned during her second patrol), Navy Unit Commendation, Philippine Presidential Unit Citation, and many decorations for her officers and men.
 Of the 288 U.S. Navy submarines that served during the war, Bowfin ranks in the top 20 for total enemy ships sunk.
 The venerable submarine was decommissioned soon after the armistice but reactivated as a training vessel in 1951 at the onset of the Korean War.
 She remained in service as such throughout the 1950s and 1960s in San Francisco and Seattle, finally to be retired and struck from the Navy list on 1 December 1971, just days before her 29th birthday and the 30th anniversary of the Pearl Harbor attack.

-But she was not bound for the scrap heap like so many of her sisters.
+The vessel was not bound for the scrap heap like so many other submarines.
 Only months after her decommissioning, the Secretary of the Navy was approached by World War Two submarine veteran and Pearl Harbor survivor Admiral Bernard A. Clarey, who was interested in acquiring and preserving the vessel as a monument to the brave submarine crews of the war.
 A 1956 act of Congress allows